cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/review.md

 When your application is approved, you or your hired professional will receive an email notification stating that your permit and approved plans are ready to be picked up at the Service Center at One Texas Center.
 Your permit must be posted somewhere visible on your work site, and then you may begin your project!

 Remember, permitting doesn’t stop when you get started.
 Your work must be inspected throughout your process.
-Your permit will be closed after the final inspection.&nbsp;
+Your permit will be closed after the final inspection.